Code-Institute-Submissions/ci_ms1_portfolio/README.md

 As the [HTML validator](https://validator.w3.org/) highlights an error...
 * the attribute "type="text" was removed from the textarea of the contact.html.

-As validator warns...
+As validator warns about...
-* about a misuse of "aria-label" if used to label non focusable Font-Awesomne icons, and the icons just help with visual orientation by representing the corresponding heading, the labels were removed.
+* a misuse of "aria-label" if used to label non focusable Font-Awesomne icons, and the icons just help with visual orientation by representing the corresponding heading, the labels were removed.

-* about a missing heading in disclaimer, a heading was added to the section.
+* a missing heading in disclaimer, a heading was added to the section.

 Afterwards
 * index.html
 * work-history.html
 * skillset.html
 * contact.html

 passed without errors or warnings.

 #### CSS Validator